 Nicholson dismisses the notion that the British are aiding the enemy and contributing to the Japanese war effort, interested only in showing the Japanese savages what morally and intellectually-superior British ingenuity and knowledge can accomplish.” (by Tim Dirks, http://www.filmsite.org/bridge3.html)

-The bridge was finished on schedule much to the delight of the British and the Japanese Colonels.
-But a few weeks before completion, an American soldier escaped from the camp and got to the coast.
-The British army picked him up and told him they were sending him straight back, along with demolition experts, to blow up the bridge they’d just built because the bridge was strategic and would enable the enemy to transport men and goods across the river Kwai.
+The bridge was finished on schedule, much to the delight of the British and the Japanese Colonels.
+But a few weeks before its completion, an American soldier escaped from the camp and got to the coast.
+The British army picked him up, and told him they were sending him straight back, along with demolition experts, to blow up the bridge they’d just built because the bridge was strategic and would enable the enemy to transport men and goods across the river Kwai.
 The American didn’t want to go back, but he had no choice as he had been pretending to be a Commander even though he had no rank, and the British knew this.

-The soldier dies and one of the other soldiers on the demolition team sees that Nicholson is going to sabotage the whole thing so they shoot him.
-As Colonel Nicholson is dying he seems to finally realize what’s happened, and his last words on the movie are “WHAT have I done???” as he falls onto the plunger and the bridge is blown up just as the train is going over it.
-The British Colonel died along with the British soldiers he exposed and who were trying to blow up the bridge.
+The British soldier dies and one of the other soldiers on the demolition team sees that Nicholson is going to sabotage the whole plan, so they shoot him.
+As Colonel Nicholson is dying he seems to finally realise what’s happened, and his last words on the movie are, “WHAT have I done???” as he falls onto the plunger and the bridge is blown up just as the train is going over it.
+The British Colonel died along with the British soldiers he exposed, who were trying to blow up the bridge.

 The soldiers who were trying to blow up the man-made structure were prevented and betrayed by one of their own men: the colonel who “owned” the structure because he’d overseen the whole building project.
-He had basically sided with the enemy without realizing it because ambition and pride had blinded him.
+He had basically sided with the enemy without realising it, because ambition and pride had blinded him.

 That is not easy and can be a real battle.
 It requires us to let go of our opinions, mindsets and traditions and to stop trying to be God in our own lives, and in the lives of others.
 Even the people in the days when Jesus was on earth were told to stop their own do-ing and instead allow Him to produce the Bread of Life in their lives: “Stop toiling and doing and producing for the food that perishes and decomposes, but strive and work and produce rather for the food which endures unto life eternal; the Son of Man will GIVE you that, for God the Father has authorized and certified Him and put His seal of endorsement upon Him.”
 But the people, like us, still didn’t get it.
 They felt there MUST be something they could do.
 It is a very hard lesson for us to learn that none of our deeds or works are of any value when initiated and maintained by us: “They then said, What are we to do, that we may be working the works of God?
 [What are we to do to carry out what God requires?]
 Jesus replied, This is the work (service) that God asks of you: that you believe in the One Whom He has sent [that you cleave to, trust, rely on, and have faith in His Messenger].”
 As simple as that sounds, that can be very hard work and a real battleground for us!